sinusinu/Flora/README.md

 ---

 ## **Still under development!**
 Flora is still in **very, very early** stage of development - not even all of the planned features are still finished!
-Due to that, Flora is currently only provided as a project to reference.
-Something like package will not be available until enough developments are made into Flora.
+It is definitely not ready for production use.

 ---